-When considering a large renovation/addition project, cost is always a primary concern (and a big stressor).
+When considering a large renovation/addition project in San Francisco, cost is always a primary concern (and a big stressor).
 Cost creep/unknown costs are some of the things people most want to avoid.
 Most people have either had a bad experience, or heard horror stories from friends of remodels turning into nightmares.
 So how can you make the best of this situation, and come out on budget, scope intact, and with a great end result?

 It may seem that going into construction with a simple set of plans, like the permit set is all you will need to build.
 But many people, especially those on their first remodel go in underestimating the amount of design, planning & communication that are needed to make a project successful.
 Or they look at design services as a place to cut costs.